Whimsy Stick

 Fix →

 Let the dog catch and possess the lure every 3 to 4 chase rounds.
 Give 5 to 10 seconds of grip and shake, then use “drop it” to restart.
-Catching is not failure — it’s the point.
+Catching is not failure.
+It’s the point.

 04